Advanced Price Action Analysis

-In this article, I am going to discuss Price Action Analysis in detail.
-This is a continuation part of our previous article, so please read our previous article before proceeding to this article.
+In this article, I am going to discuss the Advanced Price Action Analysis in Trading.
+This is a continuation part of our previous article, so please read our previous article before proceeding to this article where we discussed the basic concept of Price Action Analysis in Trading.
 As part of this article, I am going to discuss the following pointers in detail.

 - What is the swing high and swing low?

 - Criteria for drawing swing high and swing low

 - Strength and Weakness of Trend through Analysis Swing.

 Before going forward let me know that, This is the extension part of the price action analysis. so I would suggest going through the previous article

 Understanding Market Structure through the swing

 It is similar to learning to read a new alphabet-once you understand the characters, you can read the words, and once you know the words you can read the story.
 The first letter to master tells you what market activity causes the formation of a short-term high or low.
 If you learn this basic point, the meaning of all market structures will begin to fall into place.

 The market moves in the up-down wave, what we call a market swing.
 In a healthy bull trend, the upswing generally exceeds the downswing in length, the reverse is true for the bear market.
 Hence by observing market swing, we are able to glimpse into the structure of the market and get clues on whether the market will move up or down